 |2420’s||The Season of Forgiveness (1973) (short story) [set on same planet as “The Three-Cornered Wheel”]

-A valuable plant called adir has been found in the deserts of the planet Ivanhoe, the same planet as in the story “The Three-Cornered Wheel, but a different continent.
+A valuable plant called adir has been found in the deserts of the planet Ivanhoe, the same planet as in the story “The Three-Cornered Wheel”, but a different continent.
 This plant secretes a substance useful in various organic syntheses.

-Thomas Overbeck and his trader team are on the planet organising a trade deal with the local inhabitants, and establish a permanent trading settlement.
+Thomas Overbeck and his trader team are on the planet organising a trade deal with the local inhabitants, and to establish a permanent trading settlement.
 A deal has been concluded with nomadic desert people, who have the land rights to the locations where adir grows.
-However, the leaders of the city Dahia (the former capital of an empire) are now insisting in a share of the profits, and are making threats against the nomads.
+However, the leaders of the city Dahia (the former capital of an empire) are now insisting on a share of the profits, and are making threats against the nomads.